purcell/ruby-hash-syntax/README.md

 ===================

-Adapted from the method used by TextMate, this library provides a command `ruby-hash-syntax-toggle` which attempts to automatically convert the selected region of ruby code between 1.8 and 1.9 hash styles.
+Adapted from the method used by TextMate, this library provides a command `ruby-toggle-hash-syntax` which attempts to automatically convert the selected region of ruby code between 1.8 and 1.9 hash styles.

 Installation